parryc/thevoid/templates/leflan/language_azeri.md

 In most cases, the subsequent verbs in a series of verbs (ex. to see in "I want to go to the movie") are placed before the declined verb.
 Thus, <ex>_Mən kinoya gətmək istəyirəm_ ⧸ I want to go to the movies</ex>.

-Two verbs, `sevmək:to love` and `xoşlamaq:to like`, however, require the subsequent verbs, still in the infinitive, to be marked as if a direct object.
+As with all rules, there are exceptions.
+Two common verbs, `sevmək:to love` and `xoşlamaq:to like`, require the subsequent verbs, still in the infinitive, to be marked as if a direct object.
 That is, keep `-mAQ` and add `-I`.
 For example, <ex>_Mən oxumağı sevirəm_ ⧸ I like reading</ex>.
 Note that because the infinitive ends in _k_ or _q_ and will be followed by a vowel, consonant assimilation will occur.

+`başlamaq:to start` functions similarly, but takes `-A` as the case marking of the verb.
+For example, <ex>_Ora biz gedən kimi, hər şəy yeməyə başlama!_ ⧸ Don't start eating everything as soon as we get there.</ex>

+See also [Expressing Ability](#expressing-ability-a-bilmk-olarolmas) for those types of serial verb forms.

 ## Modal Verbs